Help! My audio is rejected by the content portal, or the digital distribution team! What should I do?

 First of all, make sure that your audio is a true .wav file

 .
-Renaming the file extension from (for instance) .mp3, .mp4 or .aiff to .wav will not
+Renaming the file extension from (for instance) .mp3, .m4a or .aiff to .wav will not

 magically make the file a true .wav file.
-You have to make sure that the file is encoded as a waveform audio file format, sometimes also uncorrectly called “Audio for Windows/Windows Audio”.
-This is done by exporting the audio from your editing, masgtering or recording software as an LPCM
+You must make sure that the file is encoded as a waveform audio file format, sometimes also uncorrectly called “Audio for Windows/Windows Audio”.
+This is done by exporting the audio from your editing, mastering or recording software as an LPCM

 Secondly, make sure that the audio has the correct resolution